 For more information download the full NHS learning disabilities tools and guidance and the easy read NHS England tools and guidance.

-We recently held two webinars which were facilitated by the National Development Team for Inclusion (NDTi) to help support NHS organisations to employ more people with a learning disability.
+During February and March 2019 we held two webinars which were facilitated by the National Development Team for Inclusion (NDTi) to help support NHS organisations to employ more people with a learning disability.
 The webinars included a number of case studies which highlighted how some organisations have supported people with learning disabilities into employment, if you missed them you can watch them via the links below:

 Resources to help with the recruitment process